robbiemcmullense/se-web-ui/src-core/src/components/tooltip/readme.md

 ### `close() => Promise<void>`

-Method to close the tooltip from the outside.
+Method to close the tooltip separate from hovering or clicking the parent element.

 #### Returns